coder/coder/docs/admin/reference-architectures.md

 The basic setup of scale tests environment involves:

-1. Scale tests runner: `c2d-standard-32` (32 vCPU, 128 GB RAM)
+1. Scale tests runner (32 vCPU, 128 GB RAM)
 2. Coder: 2 replicas (4 vCPU, 16 GB RAM)
 3. Database: 1 replica (2 vCPU, 32 GB RAM)
 4. Provisioner: 50 instances (0.5 vCPU, 512 MB RAM)

-No pod restarts or internal errors were observed.
+The test is deemed successful if no crashes or restarts of `coderd` or other internal errors were observed.

 ### Traffic Projections

-In our scale tests, we simulate activity from 2000 users, 2000 workspaces, and 2000 agents, with metadata being sent 2 x every 10 s.
-Here are the resulting
+In our scale tests, we simulate activity from 2000 users, 2000 workspaces, and 2000 agents, with two items of workspace agent metadata being sent every 10 seconds.
+Here are the resulting metrics:
-metrics:

 Coder: